cederican/FR3-D/README.md

 Please follow the [training guide](docs/training.md) for details about the training pipeline.

-## Citation
+## Acknowledgements

 The FR3-D framework is deeply inspired by [PuzzleFusion++](https://github.com/eric-zqwang/puzzlefusion-plusplus) and leverages ideas from [Jigsaw](https://github.com/Jiaxin-Lu/Jigsaw) and [GARF](https://github.com/ai4ce/GARF).
 We benefited from their open-source code.
 Please consider reading these papers if interested in relevant topics.
+We gratefully acknowledge the Charité Universitätsmedizin for access to curated healthy and fractured CT Tibia Bones.

 ## License